StarTalk Radio - Einstein’s Genius with Ron Howard

 When Israel was first birthed.

-And then at a certain point, again, I think applying that logic that he did to his personal life,
+into it and then at a certain point again I think applying that logic that he did to

 And of course, wow, right?